Ahmad Shah Massoud: Views on Pakistan and potential al-Qaeda attacks

-Although Pakistan were supporting the mujahideen groups during the Soviet-Afghan War, Ahmad Shah Massoud increasingly distrusted the Pakistanis and eventually kept his distance from them.
+Massoud praised Pakistan for their support to the mujahideen groups during the Soviet-Afghan War; however, after the war, he increasingly distrusted the Pakistanis and eventually kept his distance from them.
 In a 1999 interview, Massoud says "They [Pakistan] are trying to turn us into a colony.
 Without them there would be no war".

 In the spring 2001, Ahmad Shah Massoud addressed the European Parliament in Brussels, saying that Pakistan was behind the situation in Afghanistan.
 He also said that he believed that, without the support of Pakistan, Osama bin Laden, and Saudi Arabia, the Taliban would not be able to sustain their military campaign for up to a year.
 He said the Afghan population was ready to rise against them.
 Addressing the United States specifically, he warned that should the U.S. not work for peace in Afghanistan and put pressure on Pakistan to cease their support to the Taliban, the problems of Afghanistan would soon become the problems of the U.S. and the world.

 Declassified Defense Intelligence Agency (DIA) documents from November 2001 show that Massoud had gained "limited knowledge... regarding the intentions of al-Qaeda to perform a terrorist act against the U.S. on a scale larger than the 1998 bombing of the U.S. embassies in Kenya and Tanzania."
 They noted that he warned about such attacks.

 Succession and resistance to Taliban by his son

 In September 2019, his son Ahmad Massoud was declared as his successor.
-Following the 2021 Taliban offensive and the Fall of Kabul, Massoud allied with self-proclaimed acting president Amrullah Saleh and established the National Resistance Front of Afghanistan to the Taliban in the Panjshir Valley.
-Massoud called for West's support to resist the Taliban.
+Following the 2021 Taliban offensive and the Fall of Kabul, Massoud established the National Resistance Front of Afghanistan to the Taliban in the Panjshir Valley.